wiseman-timelord/AntiMsVirus/README.md

 ### PHILOSOPHY
 - Background tasks like virus checks can cause system lag, especially during gaming on a server.
 Reducing these background tasks can ensure smoother performance for resource-heavy applications.
 - Preferring offline installers and personal monitoring over automatic virus scans, users who understand their system well might not need extra security software, especially as it is present on download servers.
-- Non-required mandatory background processes, are similar to viruses, consume resources involuntarily, and in this case it involves i/o, the final frontier for multi-thread systems.
+- Non-required mandatory background processes, are similar to viruses, consume resources involuntarily, and in this case it involves i/o, the final frontier for multi-core systems.

 ### PREVIEW
 ```